The Corporate Governance Review: Finland

 Conflicts of interest

 As a result of the implementation of SRD II, a board member of a listed company is also disqualified, with certain exceptions, from the consideration of a matter in the company's or its subsidiary's board, if it concerns a contract or other legal act that involves a party related to the board member, as defined in the International Financial Reporting Standards (IFRS), and if the contract or act will not be made in the ordinary course of business or concluded on market terms.
-In a listed company, the managing director and members of the supervisory board (if appointed) are also bound by the above-mentioned rules of disqualification.
+In a listed company, the CEO and members of the supervisory board (if appointed) are also bound by the above-mentioned rules of disqualification.
 Participation of a disqualified member in the decision-making process may lead to invalidity of the decision.

 Disclosure obligations and the management of insider information in listed companies are primarily regulated by the EU Market Abuse Regulation (MAR)8 and the Securities Markets Act.
 Further regulation has been set forth in the regulations and guidelines of the FIN-FSA and ESMA and in the rules of the Helsinki Stock Exchange.
 The latter have been harmonised, as of May 2020, with the rules of Nasdaq Copenhagen, Iceland and Stockholm to create a common Nordic equity market in respect of exchange rules.
 As a result, some applied practices and certain other minor changes have been incorporated in the rules, causing no substantial alterations to the practices already followed by issuers.
-Based on applicable disclosure obligations, listed companies are required to provide certain information to the market both periodically and a continuing basis.
+Based on applicable disclosure obligations, listed companies are required to provide certain information to the market both periodically and on a continuing basis.
 Violation of or failure to follow the applicable disclosure obligations may result in administrative and criminal sanctions.

 Periodic disclosure obligation